The Best Concealed Carry Holsters in 2022

 Belly Band Holsters

 Belly band holsters wrap around the midsection of the body with a wide nylon strap and Velcro closure.
 Most belly bands will have a built-in nylon holster — many times as simple as a pocket in the band itself.

-When it comes to concealability belly band holsters are pretty hard to beat, especially when carrying smaller, compact pistols.
-They’re generally not built for specific firearms, and given the holster is often made from the same elastic material as the band you get less retention than other options, but they’re very comfortable and particularly approachable for new CCW permit holders.
+When it comes to concealability, belly band holsters are pretty hard to beat, especially when carrying smaller, compact pistols.
+Generally, belly band holsters are not built for specific firearms.
+The holster is often made from the same elastic material as the waistband, meaning you get less retention than other holster types.
+Still, they’re very comfortable and exceptionally approachable for new CCW permit holders.

-Ankle holsters are very popular — both for smaller primary pistols and backup firearms such as a revolver — which fit easily at the ankle and are light enough to be worn all day without discomfort.
+Ankle holsters are very popular for smaller primary pistols and backup firearms such as a revolver, which fit easily at the ankle and are light enough to be worn all day without discomfort.

-While they can limit wardrobe options (you have to have pants that are both long enough to cover and roomy enough not to print), most bystanders won’t expect a firearm at the ankle, so they’ve very effective for concealment.
+While they can limit wardrobe options (you have to have long pants to cover and roomy enough not to print), most bystanders won’t expect a firearm at the ankle, so they’re very effective for concealment.
 We compiled a list of our top ankle holsters if you want to go deep on them.

-One note on ankle holsters: using an ankle holster will require you to reach down and possibly bend over to draw the gun.
+One note on ankle holsters: carrying that low on the body requires you to reach down and possibly bend over to draw the gun.
 In a dangerous situation it’s critical to keep your eyes on the threat, so bending at the knee (rather than hip) will allow you to keep your head up while lifting the pant leg and drawing without breaking eye contact.